viboverse/react-snippets-collection/react-cheatsheet.md

 ### Data Fetching Functions Pattern

 **Learned:** Create reusable async functions for API calls with proper error handling and response validation.

+**Why this matters:** Separating data fetching logic into dedicated functions makes your components cleaner, enables better testing, and promotes code reuse.
+The pattern handles the common trio of loading, error, and success states that every data fetch operation needs.

 **Steps:**